LittleBigSalino/Jon.Wpf.CustomControls/README.md

 ## Contributing

 We welcome contributions from everyone.
+If you have controls that are not already in this toolkit and would like to help make them available to others, also welcome.
+I'd love to build this out to include a wide variety of reusable tools.
 Before you start, please see the [CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to contribute to this project.

 ## License